AUD/USD clings to modest gains, holds comfortably above 0.6700 mark

 Editors’ Picks

-EUR/USD is trading below 1.0850, close to the lowest since April 2017.
-Germany reported 0% growth in Q4 2019, worse than expected.
-Coronavirus headlines and US consumer figures are on the agenda.
+EUR/USD is trading below 1.0850, just above the lowest since April 2017.
+Concerns about eurozone growth are weighing on the common currency.
+Markets are watching coronavirus developments.

 FXStreet launches Real-Time Trading Signals